thomtyrrell/Local-Global-Number-Theory/README.md

 ## Modular Forms and Twists of Rank 0.sws
 This sage worksheet breaks down one example in the theory of 3/2-weight modular forms and their relationship to ranks of elliptic curves.

+###Planned Additions
+- Sage worksheet (.sws) illustrating the use of MordellWeilSieve.sage
+- References to related papers